First direct detection of an RR Lyrae star conclusively associated with an intermediate-age cluster: Results: The RRL star in Trumpler 5

 The star's photometric metallicity, estimated from the Fourier light curve $\phi_{31}$ parameter, has been reported by \citet{Clementini2023_SOS_GaiaDR3} as $\FeH=-0.44 \pm 0.34$, by \citet{Li2023} as $-0.86 \pm 0.33$, by \citet{Muraveva2025} based on the Gaia DR3 G-band, and as $-0.98\pm0.45$ and $-0.71\pm0.22$ by \citet{He2025} from ZTF $g$ and $i$ bands.
 The dispersion between the measurements, particularly of those inferred from the same data, shows that photometric metallicity estimates are still quite imprecise in an individual basis.
 In the last three cases, although slightly more metal-poor than the cluster's, all estimates are deviated by $\leq1.4\sigma$ from the cluster's spectroscopic metallicity of $\FeH=-0.4$ \citep{Donati2015}.
 We therefore take the RRL's metallicity as being consistent with the cluster's within its uncertainties.

-The RRL's position in the CMD is also shown in Figure~\ref{f:5d} (last panel), where a remarkable agreement is found between the star's apparent $G$-band magnitude and that \emph{expected} for the HB assuming the cluster's metallicity of $\FeH=-0.403\pm0.006$ \citep{Donati2015}, its distance and extinction $A_V=1.64$ from \citet{Green2019} and assuming the absolute magnitude versus metallicity relation for the $G$ band from \citet[][Eq.
-13]{Garofalo2022}.
-The empirical limits of the IS according to \citet{CruzReyes2024} for normal and extreme values of globular cluster's He abundances are also shown.
-Finally, we searched \Gaia~DR3 flags \verb|ipd_frac_multi_peak| and \verb|ipd_gof_harmonic_amplitude| for signs of potentially unresolved binarity \citep{Lindegren2018} but found none.
-Also the star's \emph{RUWE} and \verb|phot_bp_rp_excess_factor| are normal as shown in Table~\ref{t:astrom}.
+The RRL's position in the CMD is also shown in Figure~\ref{f:5d} (last panel), where good agreement is found between the star's apparent $G$-band magnitude and that expected for the HB assuming the cluster's metallicity of $\FeH=-0.403\pm0.006$ \citep{Donati2015}, its distance and extinction $A_V=1.65$ from \citet{Green2019} and assuming the (empirical) absolute magnitude versus metallicity relation for the $G$ band from \citet[][Eq.
+19]{Garofalo2022}.
+The IS limits for the first overtone blue edge (FOBE) and fundamental red edge (FRE) according to \citet{Marconi2015} for the cluster's metallicity are also shown.
+The limits provided by the authors in their Eq.
+3 and 4 for $\log{T_\mathrm{eff},\log{L/L_\odot}}$ were transformed to the Gaia photometric system using the colour-$T_\mathrm{eff}$ transformation for Giants provided by \citet{Mucciarelli2021} in their Table~1 and a bolometric correction $BC_G$ for the G-band at $T_\mathrm{eff}=6500$~K from the 2019 update of Table~5 from \citet{PecautMamajek2013}\footnote{Available at \href{http://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}{this URL}}.